manish-chet/Data-Engineering-Works/docs/about.md

-# About Me

-Hi, I'm **Manish Kumar Chetpalli**,
+# 👋 Hey there!
+I'm Manish Chetpalli

+Welcome to my GitHub space — a curated collection of my work, ideas, and explorations in Big Data, Cloud Engineering, and open-source development.

-Big Data Engineer with 3 years of experience in managing and optimizing data infrastructure to support business needs.
-Hands-on experience with Hadoop ecosystem components like HDFS, Spark, Kafka, and Flink, contributing to efficient data processing and real-time analytics.
+🚀 I’m a Big Data Engineer with hands-on experience in Hadoop, Spark, Kafka, Airflow, Python, and distributed systems.
+I love building scalable data pipelines and solving real-world problems with elegant tech solutions.

-Familiar with DevOps practices, utilizing tools like Jenkins, Docker, and Kubernetes to improve automation and streamline workflows.
-Skilled in Linux system administration and scripting with Python and Shell to enhance system efficiency and automation.

-Passionate about learning and applying new big data technologies to solve challenges, improve system performance, and support data-driven decision-making.
-My work has supported key platforms like JioMart and AJIO with high-performance solutions.

-## Skills

-- **Big Data:** HDFS, YARN, Zookeeper, Hive, Spark, Kafka, Kerberos, Nifi, Airflow, Iceberg, Ignite, Trino(Presto).
-- **Languages:** Python, SQL, PySpark.
-- **Streaming:** Kafka, Spark Structured Streaming, Flink.
-- **Cloud:** Azure, AWS, GCP, Databricks.
-- **DevOps:** Jenkins, Docker, Kubernetes, GitLab, Grafana, Prometheus.

-## Projects

-- **Real-time streaming pipeline** using Kafka, Flink, Oracle GoldenGate, and SAP HANA to deliver live inventory update.
-- **Realtime dashboards** powered by Apache Ignite and Spark.
-- **Data Lake integration** using Apache Iceberg to enhance data engineering pipelines and reporting performance.
-- **Hybrid Cloud Kafka integration** connecting on-prem and cloud environments securely.
-- **Container orchestration** with Docker and Kubernetes for scalable deployments.

 ---

+## 🔍 What I’m Working On

+- 📊 Designing high-throughput data platforms using Apache Spark & Kafka
+- ⚙️ Automating workflows using Apache Airflow
+- 🛠️ Playing with Flink, Trino, Zeppelin, and real-time analytics
+- 🧱 Documenting tech stacks on [Data-Engineering-Works](#)

+---

+## 🤝 Let’s Connect and Collaborate!

+I'm always open to:

+- 💬 Talking tech
+- 💡 Sharing ideas or insights
+- 🤝 Collaborating on open-source or data engineering projects

-!!!
-Feel free to reach out if you’d like to collaborate, discuss tech, or share insights!
+Feel free to reach out — let's build something amazing together!

 - [LinkedIn](https://www.linkedin.com/in/manishkumarchetpalli)
 - [GitHub](https://github.com/manishchet)
 - [Email](mailto:chetpallimanishkumar@gmail.com)

+---

+### ✨ “Build systems that work.
+Then build systems that last.”

+---
+!!!
+Feel free to reach out if you’d like to collaborate, discuss tech, or share insights!